asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_022-Science_UI-Search_And_Download_For_OOI_Documents_And_Reports.md

 ##Scenario

 The following steps describe one way the actor would utilize the system to accomplish this task.
+This may change depending on the designed layout of the UI.

 Steps: